ezhuchko/ezhuchko.com/README.md

 ## Currently

-Hello, it's Kat here!
+Hello, I'm Kat!
 I am currently a PhD student in the Laboratory for Compositional Systems and Methods at Tallinn University of Technology under the supervision of Paweł Sobociński and Hellis Tamm.

 ### Research interests